 PARC will make all arrangements for seminars, workshops, tours, and meetings with Palestinian academic colleagues.
 PARC will cover all expenses for in-country, group ground travel, accommodations, and group meals.
 International airfare, personal, and free day expenses will be the responsibility of each faculty member.
 In cases of demonstrated need, PARC will consider partial funding for international travel.

-PARC will fund full international travel and participation for two professors from Historically Black Colleges and Universities and one professor from a Tribal College.
+PARC will provide a $1,000 travel stipend for airfare for three professors from minority serving institutions and/or professors who are minority scholars.
 Funding for these three participants is provided by the U.S. State Department's Bureau of Educational and Cultural Affairs through an agreement with CAORC.

 Click on the box above to view the application and submission instructions.

 (Please note that the 2014 FDS Program is contingent upon funding.)

 2013 Faculty Development Seminar

 PARC's fourth annual Faculty Development Seminar was composed of ten US professors including a variety of disciplines from Anthropology to Public Health.
 This year's program witnessed strong representation from Historically Black Colleges and Universities, something PARC is committed to continuing in the coming years.
 The group attended meetings with faculty members and administrative personnel at five university campuses and toured historic sites in a number of cities.
 This year's activities embraced a wide range of topics from culture to economics and included round table discussions and attendance at musical performances and a book launch.
 Recognizing the enthusiasm for this program among all past participants, PARC hopes to expand the program in 2014.

 Erica Lorraine Williams:

 "Somebody Confiscated My Field Notes: Reflections on Occupied Palestine"

 The Feminist Wire, June 24, 2013